George-prog275/ZeroOctave-Javascript-Projects/README.md

 We would request you to go through the contributing guidelines throughly so that you know what you are doing.

-Little knowledge of Github would be benificial for you so that you know what you are doing.
+Little knowledge of Github would be beneficial for you so that you know what you are doing.

 **[How NOT to contribute to Open Source on GitHub](https://astrodevil.hashnode.dev/how-not-to-contribute-to-open-source-on-github-tips-for-beginners)**